tsabat/typescript_lambda/README.md

 to run it.

 At the moment, we're stuck on [this issue](#issues) which prevents us from using React.
-Any contributions would be happly accepted.
+Any contributions would be happily accepted.

 ## Install